kousu/ffl/oauth2/README.md

 Setup
 =====

+Setting this up requires configuration. **I'M SORRY**.
+It's not my fault, it's OAuth's and the PKI infrastructure and the web being full of terrible things.

-OAuth2 MUST run over TLS, which means you MUST have a cert handy.
+First, OAuth2 MUST run over TLS, which means you MUST have a cert handy.
 So before you can actually try the code, you need to make up a cert.
 You can use `../mkcert` to construct a self-signed one quickly, or `letsencrypt`.
 If you use mkcert, make sure to import CA.crt into your browser certstore.